joergen7/gruff/README.md

 ### poolboy

 - Poolboy allows non-blocking checkout which is missing in gruff.
-- Gruff uses a non-deterministic worker allocation strategy instead of fifo/lifo allocation strategies.
+- Poolboy uses a fifo/lifo worker allocation strategy while gruff uses a non-deterministic allocation strategy instead.
 - The number of workers is fixed in gruff (no overflow).
 - Gruff prefers `{ok, Result} | {error, Reason}` return values over exception handling.